This post may contain affiliate links. Please see my disclosure policy for more details.

 Famous for fresh oysters and home to beautiful Coffin Bay National Park, it’s an area well worth exploring if you’ve made it down to the tip of the Eyre Peninsula.

-Since Michi had never tried oysters before, our first stop was finding somewhere for lunch, since Coffin Bay oysters are famous!
+Since my travel mate had never tried oysters before, our first stop was finding somewhere for lunch, since Coffin Bay oysters are famous!
 The town was much smaller than we’d realised, so it didn’t take long to explore.

 While it was a bit fancier than our usual backpacker haunts, we decided that 1802 Oyster Bar, right on Coffin Bay waterfront, seemed like the nicest place to eat.

-While the view from the terrace was beautiful, it was an absolute scorcher of a day (the weather in Port Lincoln and South Australia in general was much hotter than it had been on our trip through Western Australia from Perth), so we decided to sit inside and make the most of the air-con!
+While the view from the terrace was beautiful, it was an absolute scorcher of a day (the weather in Port Lincoln and South Australia in general was much hotter than it had been on our trip through Western Australia from Perth).
+We decided to sit inside and make the most of the air-con!

 They had a huge array of flavours to choose from, but we went with the natural oysters with a squeeze of lemon to try them out properly.
 Michi decided oysters definitely weren’t for him, but hey, he tried them in style!